martinr9315/ProbFSTA/README.md

 #### CHILDES Trials

 ##### Parsing
 The parsing of the CHILDES database occurs in trees.py and parsing.py.
-The parses in the database are cleaned to only contain transitive verbs and wh-licensing of transitive verbs, leaving the rest as neutral 'C' terminals.
+The parses in the database are cleaned to only contain transitive verbs and wh-licensing of transitive verbs, leaving the rest as neutral 'X' terminals.

 ##### Learning
 To run the EM learner on trees from the CHILDES database, run ```python learn.py```.
 The global variables NUM_PFSTAS, NUM_TREES, TIME_LIMIT, set the number of randomly initialized PFSTAs, the number of trees to randomly sample from CHILDES, and the computation time limit in seconds, respectively.